pop-os/docs/docs/Getting-Started/Create-bootable-media/create-bootable-usb.md

 ## Create the Installation Media

 This process will vary depending on the host operating system.
-Refer to the below chapter sections.
+Refer to the appropriate chapter section for your current operating system.

 - [Create a Bootable Pop!_OS USB in Linux](bootable-usb-using-linux.md)
 <!-- Create a Bootable Pop!_OS USB in Windows